Posted October 31, 2013

 - Domain names registered by speculators who most likely will “flip” them for monetary gain

 For the time being there does not appear to be much if any direct fraud underway in sites with “Obamacare” or “AffordableCareAct” in the domains.
 However, Cyveillance often sees a lag time between registration of domain names and criminal activity.
 Many times criminals can register these domain names in bulk, sit back, and wait.
-Of course there will be many sites online which will be ACA-related but not contain “Obamacare” or “AffordableCareAct” in the domain name, and it is very likely that some of those may be fraudulent or contain malicious Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs..
+Of course there will be many sites online which will be ACA-related but not contain “Obamacare” or “AffordableCareAct” in the domain name, and it is very likely that some of those may be fraudulent or contain malicious Malware: Software that is intended to damage or disable computers and computer systems..

 To avoid becoming prey to ACA scams and social engineering, computer-based training can help an organization’s employees avoid becoming victims.
 Organizations can also monitor and remove cybersquatted domains, rogue mobile applications and phishing websites that are using an organization’s good name and reputation to commit fraud or confuse consumers.